 (b) Meet all other requirements and qualifications for the license, except for the results from a fingerprint-based national background check, if required.

-(c) Provide to the board verification of holding an unrestricted nursing license from another state that has substantially equivalent licensing standards to those in Washington.
+(c) Provide to the board verification of holding an unrestricted nursing license from another U.S. jurisdiction that has substantially equivalent licensing standards to those in Washington state.

 (5) The applicant shall initiate the fingerprint-based national background check process with the department within 30 days of applying to the board, or the permanent license application may be closed as incomplete.
 The temporary practice permit shall not be extended in accordance with subsection (3)(c) of this section unless the applicant's fingerprints have been received by the department and a fingerprint-based national background check is in process.